Tonight: SmackDown LIVE presents Elimination Chamber

-Daniel Bryan vs. Big Show vs. Wade Barrett vs. Cody Rhodes vs. Santino Marella vs. The Great Khali (Elimination Chamber 2012)
+Daniel Bryan vs. Big Show vs. King Barrett vs. Cody Rhodes vs. Santino Marella vs. The Great Khali (Elimination Chamber 2012)

 John Cena vs. Sheamus vs. CM Punk vs. Randy Orton vs. John Morrison vs. R-Truth (Elimination Chamber 2011)

 John Cena may have emerged from the 2011 Raw Elimination Chamber Match with the opportunity to challenge for the WWE Title at WrestleMania XXVII, but his triumph came at a price.
 Locked inside the steel structure with then-King Sheamus, CM Punk, Randy Orton, John Morrison and R-Truth, Cena rose above a brutal and potentially career-altering battle, suffering a beatdown from Sheamus and an RKO from Orton en route to the win.

 The highlight of the bout came as both Sheamus and Morrison climbed to the top of an empty pod.
 The Guru of Greatness, after dumping Sheamus to the mat, made his way to the very center of the dome before launching himself onto The Celtic Warrior for the three-count.
 Suffering a knee injury for his continued risk-taking over the course of the match, Morrison would be eliminated after a GTS, leaving Punk and Cena in the middle of the ring.
-An Attitude Adjustment delivered on the unforgiving steel grate then spelled the end for Punk, not to mention a WrestleMania main event for John Cena. — ALEX GIANNINI
+An Attitude Adjustment delivered on the unforgiving steel grate then spelled the end for Punk, and sealed the WrestleMania main event for The Cenation Leader. — ALEX GIANNINI

 The Undertaker vs. R-Truth vs. John Morrison vs. Rey Mysterio vs. Chris Jericho vs. CM Punk (Elimination Chamber 2010)